 Designed for Conversion

 All successful websites seek to find alignment between meeting the needs of the visitor and meeting the needs of the business.
-In order for a website to be successful, it needs to do both.
+For a website to be successful, it needs to do both.

-In the previous section we discussed the organization of a website, which fulfils the need of the visitor; conversion is how the website is able to profitably monetize that visitor.
+In the previous section, we discussed the organization of a website, which fulfills the need of the visitor; conversion is how the website can profitably monetize that visitor.